America’s Sacred Story: The True Story of the Pilgrims

 STONE: After scorning, harassment, and imprisonment, this small congregation decided to flee England.
 At the time, Holland was well known for its religious tolerance, and so they decided to try and make a life for themselves in a country where they could freely worship.

 STAUFFER: After fleeing to Holland, the Pilgrims settled in Leiden for 12 years.

 AWAKEN: What was life like for them in Holland?

-STAUFFER: They were known for great character, for being excellent workers and being honest people.
+STAUFFER: They were known for great character, for being excellent workers, and for being honest people.
 But they had a difficult time figuring out how to make a living and took low-level jobs.
 They were gentleman farmers, so they didn’t bring a lot of skills.
 Even their children were working in ribbon factories to help make ends meet for the family.
 They said the children were getting bent over with age before their time.
 Some of the children were beginning to take on characteristics of Holland citizens.
 They very much loved England and wanted the children to be raised as Englishmen, not as citizens of Holland.

 This is one of the parts of the story that resonates with me the most.
 Stop me if this sounds familiar.
 You live in a country that is very tolerant, that’s very open.
-There is religious freedom – and that is a wonderful blessing – but also with that comes the freedom not to believe or the freedom to believe different things, and young people can be easily lured away by the temptations of the world.
+There is religious freedom – and that is a wonderful blessing – but also, with that comes the freedom not to believe or the freedom to believe different things and young people can be easily lured away by the temptations of the world.
 We, as Christians living in America today, can easily identify with the concerns these people had for their children.